-A reliable source of power is key to the success of any growing society.
-Until largescale power plants can be constructed to support the economic growth, technologies exist to provide reliable and economical portable solar power to individual communities.
+A reliable source of power is key to the success of any society.
+Until large-scale power plants can be constructed, technologies exist to provide reliable and economical portable solar power to individual communities.

 Reliable power is the backbone of a strong social and physical infrastructure.
 Without it, outside investment is unlikely and the potential for social anarchy is significantly enhance.
 Once again, development in this area must be environmentally responsible and conscious of its potential impact on global neighbors.